 We've spent the past few weeks discussing predictive analytics in much detail.
 We started with an overview of predictive analytics, then took a tour of various companies doing outstanding work in predictive analytics today, and finally reviewed the awesome dashboards of Recorded Future and Sift Science.
 In this final post, we look at some common, yet relatively unnoticed applications of predictive analytics in our daily life.

 I’ve spoken in some detail about what Sift Science does in my previous post.
 As a quick reminder, Sift Science helps e-commerce businesses fight fraud using the power of machine learning and predictive analytics.
 They collect diverse data, glean signals from it, and assign a ‘Sift score’ to every user which predicts how likely it is that a particular user is a fraudster.

 We're back with our round-up of the biggest news on big data, business intelligence, and data visualization.
 Going forward, we'll be doing this on a bi-weekly schedule, which we think would be the ideal frequency.
-1. Explaining machine learning to non-computer-science people Quora is a great place to find nuggets of interesting conversations between prominent… Read the rest of this entry »
+1. Explaining machine learning to non-computer-science people Quora is a great place to find nuggets of interesting conversations between prominent… Read More »

 Over the past few weeks we’ve been discussing predictive analytics at length.
 We started with an overview, and then went on a tour of 9 unique businesses that are leading innovation in predictive analytics.
 So far, we’ve just set the stage for this and the next post, where we take a focused look at the visualization methods and concepts used in predictive analytics products today.